manikandan-ravikiran/manikandan-ravikiran.github.io/_pages/cv.md

 Patents
 ======
+* <b>Shibashish Sen</b>,Manikandan R, Yuichi Nonaka and Nestor Mariyasagayam - System and method to generate gating sequences for training model on multidomain datasets  - 2021
+* <b>Manikandan R</b>, Yuichi Nonaka and Nestor Mariyasagayam - System and method for generating filter sequences to Train Model on Completely Noisy Dataset  - 2021
 * <b>Manikandan R</b> and Shibashish Sen - System and Method to train neural network with Heterogenous Distillation - 2020
 * <b>Manikandan R</b> and Shibashish Sen - System and Method to train to Object Recognition Network with less data - 2019
 * <b>Manikandan R</b> - Method and System for generating an Optimal Object Recognition Network (OORN) with